ColDog-Studios/RootPlane/README.md

 ## Direction

+- **Committed:** RootPlane will be AGPLv3-only free software.
+All product functionality should remain available from source without feature gates.
-- **Committed:** RootPlane will use an always-multi-tenant control plane with distinct IT and MSP tenant types.
+- **Committed:** RootPlane will be tenant-aware internally while prioritizing self-hosted and managed dedicated-instance deployments.
-- **Committed:** A cross-platform universal agent will provide shared device management capabilities on Linux and Windows.
+- **Committed:** A cross-platform universal agent will provide shared device management capabilities on Linux and Windows, developed in a separate agent repository.
 - **Committed:** Features will be modular so deployments can enable only the capabilities they need.
+- **Planned:** The server will use PostgreSQL as its primary database and be designed so stateless application replicas can run behind a load balancer.
+- **Planned:** The dashboard will use a React and TypeScript frontend served by the RootPlane control plane.
 - **Planned:** The first meaningful milestone will pair the universal agent with core RMM functionality.
 - **Planned:** Self-hosting will be supported through a straightforward Docker